If you’ve recently taken the ACT and you’re wondering how your ACT score stacks up against other students, then you’re not alone.

 If you’re looking to just get an idea of what constitutes an average or above-average ACT score, then you can look at the published distribution from other test takers.

-Here’s the breakdown of ACT scores from 2014:
+Here’s the breakdown of ACT scores:

 |Score||Composite Percentiles||English Percentiles||Math Percentiles||Reading Percentiles||Science Percentiles|